boffnoff/boffnoff.github.com/_posts/2013-10-25-last-and-final-day.md

 set to John.
 In "box2" however the variable has been set to whatever the content of "box1" is, and then to display the result of "me" in the console.
 This is were the whole idea of "scope" exists.
 "box2" cannot access anything in "box1" because "box1" is a seperate function, and "scope" dictates that you cannot access, steal, read or write to another seperate function.
 So the result of running the code within "box1" and "box2" will be "undefined" as it cannot access any data.
 But "box2" has 2 child objects: "box2Inner" and "box2Other".
 Both of these boxes' "scope" allows them to access their parent object: "box2" and therefore retrieve data from it.
 However "box2" cannot go down the tree and read information from its children.
+So this code will throw up errors, or
+"variable undefined".